lintje/lintje.dev/src/_posts/lintje-0-10-0.md

 Suggestions with additions are now colored green, with removals colored yellow.
 Errors highlights are still colored orange.
 Additions will also always use the plus symbol (+) instead of the caret (^).

+## Known issues

+At this time the following issues are known:

+- Lintje's `lintje:disable RuleName` lines are ignored at the end of the message body.
+It's not possible to disable rules in Lintje's validation in this version.
+This will be fixed in the next version.

 ## Changelog

 Read all the changes in the changelog below.